abhirup-ghosh/medical-appointment-no-shows/docs/setting-up-ec2-eb.md

 ```
 >>> eb init -p "Docker running on 64bit Amazon Linux 2" -r eu-north-1 no-show-predictor
+You have not yet set up your credentials or your credentials are incorrect
+You must provide your credentials.
+(aws-access-id): AKIA****
+(aws-secret-key): ****
 ```

-`""Docker running on 64bit Amazon Linux 2""` was an important addition.
+There are a few important points here:
+* `-p docker` did not work for me and instead had to be replaced by a more detailed `-p "Docker running on 64bit Amazon Linux 2"`
+* It prompted my aws-access-id and key which had to be generated using `Security Credentials`

 This creates the repository under `.elasticbeanstalk` with a config file:

 ```
 >>> cat .elasticbeanstalk/config.yml